 Broccoli is an anti-inflammatory, anti-aging powerhouse packed with:

 Your body needs vitamin C for the production of collagen, the main protein in skin that gives it strength and elasticity.

 To try: You can eat broccoli raw for a quick snack, but if you have the time, gently steam before eating.
 From charred bites to pesto sauces, cooking broccoli actually helps release more health benefits for your body.

-Other youthful benefits The nutrient lutein, has been linked to the preservation of the brain’s memory function, as well as vitamin K and calcium (which are essential for bone health and the prevention of osteoporosis).
+Other youthful benefits The nutrient lutein, to the preservation of the brain’s memory function, as well as vitamin K and calcium (which are essential for bone health and the prevention of osteoporosis).
 Is there anything this anti-aging cruciferous veggie can’t do?

 Spinach is super hydrating and packed with antioxidants that help to oxygenate and replenish the entire body.
 It’s also rich in:

 - plant-based heme iron

 This versatile leafy green’s high vitamin C content enhances collagen production to keep skin firm and smooth.
 But that’s not all.
 The vitamin A it provides may promote strong, shiny hair, while vitamin K to help reduce inflammation in cells.

 To try: Add handfuls of spinach to a smoothie, salad, or sauté.
 More ideas?
 Check out our favorite spinach recipes, including spinach chips and cheesy burgers.

 Many nuts (especially almonds) are a great source of vitamin E, which may help repair skin tissue, retain skin moisture, and protect skin from damaging UV rays.
 Walnuts even anti-inflammatory omega-3 fatty acids that may help: